ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 #### Ranting

-It's all too easy to judge or express prejudice these days, through these social media channels and not think about the people who are actual behind the idea or concept you're judging.
+It's all too easy to judge or express prejudice these days, through these social media channels and not think about the people who are actually behind the idea or concept you're judging.
 People that decide to Open Source the work on which they've spend tons of effort (usually because it's their passion, but still...) aren't exactly waiting for trolls or rants from people who like this easy judging.

 Empathy also plays a huge role in the other way around.
-It happens al too often that people trying to contribute to OSS for the first time are being ignored (by literally ignoring their pull requests for example), being treated like idiots (instead of being given constructive feedback in case of room for improvements), etc...
+It happens all too often that people trying to contribute to OSS for the first time are being ignored (by literally ignoring their pull requests for example), being treated like idiots (instead of being given constructive feedback when there is room for improvement), etc...

 #### Saying nice things